mbamobioma1/my-first-project/README.md

 * create a repository
 * host projects
 * collaborate with others
-* connect with the GitHub community etc
+* connect with the GitHub community etc.

 To sign up for a GitHub account navigate to [https://github.com/](https://github.com/) and follow the prompts.
 ### 2. Create a Repository